 According to Forbes, Employees that feel heard are 4.6 times more likely to give their best work consistently.

-Arrange for regular feedback sessions, and encourage positive feedback on performance between staff members.
+Arrange for, and encourage positive feedback on performance between staff members.
 Do be careful with negative employees who might try to sabotage feedback sessions.

 Begin focusing on intrinsic motivation